 Stepmomming is hard, for everyone involved.

 If we can put aside some of the negative that inevitably comes with shared parenting and focus on peace, love, and joy for a month, isn’t that actually the gift?

 Don’t sweat the schedule.
 Christmas doesn’t have to be celebrated on December 25th at 6am; it just has to be celebrated surrounded by loved ones.

 Don’t overthink it.
 You don’t need to schedule dozens of events including The Nutcracker, photos with Santa, ice skating, and a Christmas movie marathon.
 Be open to opportunities as they’re presented and find confidence in the knowledge that your holiday season will be perfectly joyful and peaceful simply by being Christmastime.

 Don’t become a scrooge or a grinch.
 There is so much to be thankful for in this complicated, beautiful blended family world.
 Count your blessings and express gratitude.
 Don’t focus on what’s missing when there is so much present.

 So, drink some eggnog, join in on a chorus of “Rockin’ Around the Christmas Tree,” and bake some cookies for Santa.
 Savor the moments and find joy in this beautiful season.

 It’s okay if you become a crazy blended family Christmas lady with me.
 We have cookies.

 Merry Christmas, mama!

-PS: Check out my FAVORITE blended family Christmas tradition!
+PSS: Check out my FAVORITE blended family Christmas tradition!